-The foregoing Conflict of Interest Code has been prepared by the Department of Legislative Services after a fair opportunity for the employees of the department to present their views had been offered.
-The Code is submitted to the City Council this day of SEP 29 1992, 1992.
+The foregoing amendment to the Conflict of Interest Code was prepared by the EmTek Loan Committee (viz., City of San Diego Emerging Technology Seed Capital Fund Loan Advisory Committee) after a fair opportunity was offered to the members of the Committee to present their views.
+The Code is submitted to the City Council this day of Advisory Advisory Committee to present their views.